OpenSILEX/docs-community-dev/docs/localInstallation.md

 In netbeans:
 Click right on project name -> resolve problems
 If it detects plugins problems I recommand you to fix them yourself with tool menu -> plugins.
-If it another problem you can try fix him with resolve button.
+If you still have problems you can try fix them with resolve button.
 But if the problem persists it probably comes from a modification in a project files you can try find it or close project and reopen or remove all phis web service files and download again.

 + Not ressources / 404 or other problems with web service